 Rules to remember

-- Opening and closing graphics: You must open each video with your officially licensed event logo (even if it’s just a static slide).
-Closing reels are welcome, but not required.
-You may never use the TED logo, TED Music (any iteration), or the TEDx logo without your unique name or the “x=independently organized TED event” text.
-Your logo must be clearly separated from any other text or graphics used.
+- Opening and closing graphics: You may never use the TED logo, TED Music (any iteration), or the TEDx logo without your unique event name.
+Your logo must be clearly separated from any other text or graphics.

-- Sponsor logos on your videos: They may only be a single slide in your video for the sponsor logos from your event.
+- Sponsor logos on your videos: Sponsor logos may only be shown at the beginning and end of each video.
 You can feature multiple logos at once on the same slide.
 Sponsor logos may not appear anywhere else in the video, and should never be larger than your official TEDx logo.
-This sponsor slide must be 3 seconds long at maximum and adhere to our ofﬁcial sponsorship slide template.
+This sponsor slide must adhere to our ofﬁcial sponsorship slide template.